SirJohnK/LocalizationResourceManager.Maui/README.md

 - Stores current Default / System culture
 - Supports Resource names with dots.
 - Option to set a placeholder text to be displayed if text is not found.
+- TranslateBindingExtension for custom binding with format and plural support in XAML by [Stephen Quan](https://github.com/stephenquan).
 - Uses the WeakEventHandler (.NET MAUI)

 For localized texts used in XAML and/or code behind, we still have: